 Meet Dr Natasha Nottingham

-General Practice is often referred to as “cough and colds”, however for Natasha this could not be further from the truth.
-Within her first few months of community placement, she saw a myriad of patient presentations including symptoms of myocardial infarction, new psychosis, thunder clap headache, appendicitis, cholecystitis, chronic regional pain syndrome, pregnancy and first presentation Crohn’s disease.
+Within my first few months of General Practice training, I had assessed patients presenting with symptoms of myocardial infarction, new psychosis, thunder clap headache, appendicitis, cholecystitis, chronic regional pain syndrome, pregnancy, and first presentation Crohn’s disease.

-Managing a wide breadth of presentations each day is what General Practice is all about, a challenging and highly rewarding career.
+Managing a wide breadth of presentations each day is what General Practice is all about.